VadimZubchenko/Opifram_project_R2/backend/README.md

 # Getting started

-1. `$ npm install` to install the dependencies.
+1. `npm install` to install the dependencies.
-2. `$ npm run dev` to run the API in development mode.
+2. `npm run dev` to run the API in development mode.
 3. Import [Insomnia](https://insomnia.rest/) collection from `./other/insomnia-collection.json` to get request examples (optional).

 # API